 Seminar leader must be able to handle criticism

-Since discussions are common at seminars, it is to be expected that criticism will also be voiced.
-As the responsible seminar leader, you should therefore be able to take criticism.
-This means being able to deal with criticism, to accept constructive criticism, to check objected points and to improve them if necessary.
+As discussions are common at seminars, it is to be expected that criticism will also be voiced.
+As the responsible seminar leader, you should therefore open to criticism be.
+This means being able to deal with criticism, constructive criticism accept, check objectionable points and improve them if necessary.

 Analytical thinking helps to identify problems and solve them amicably.
 The ability to look at and analyze things objectively is one of the basic requirements for the job of a seminar leader.
 At the same time, the seminar leader must be able to concentrate completely on conveying the seminar content.
 In order to achieve optimal learning success, you as a seminar leader should have pedagogical competencies.